How to Formalize Business in Tanzania

 Steps for Business Formalization in Tanzania

-Business formalization in Tanzania as a transformation process is not different from the rest of the world as it requires passing through some authorities as follows:-
+Business formalization in Tanzania as a transformation process is not different from the rest of the world as it requires passing through some authorities.
+The general steps include the following: –

 - Registration with Business Registration and Licencing Agency (BRELA).

-- Obtaining Business License from the Local Government Authority,
+- Obtaining a Business License from the Local Government Authority,

 - For specific items requiring sector industry permission, one needs to obtain permission from the respective authority mandated to oversee that particular product or service.